Tampa Bay Lightning: Radio and television

 The Lightning's flagship radio outlet is WHPT, which replaced WFLA as of the 2022–23 NHL season.
-Dave Mishkin serves as play-by-play announcer, joined by Phil Esposito as color commentator for home games.
+Dave Mishkin serves as radio play-by-play announcer, joined by Phil Esposito as color commentator for home games.
 Greg Lenelli is the pregame and intermission host.
 From 1995 to 2020, the television play-by-play announcer was Rick Peckham.
-He announced that he would be retiring following the 2019–20 season.
-His final game for the Lightning was game five of their first round series during the 2020 Stanley Cup playoffs, in which the Lightning won in overtime to win the series.
+He announced that his retirement following the 2019–20 season.
+His final game for the Lightning was game five of their first round series during the 2020 Stanley Cup playoffs.
 Dave Randorf was named as his replacement prior to the 2020–21 season.
 The color commentator is Brian Engblom.
 The studio host is Paul Kennedy.
-Caley Chelios, daughter of Hall of Fame defenseman Chris Chelios, was the in-arena host and Lightning reporter for 5 seasons.
-Former Lightning player Dave Andreychuk and former color commentator Bobby "The Chief" Taylor assist with the television pregame and postgame broadcasts.
+Caley Chelios, daughter of Hall of Fame defenseman Chris Chelios, was the in-arena host and Lightning reporter for five seasons.
+Former Lightning player Dave Andreychuk and former color commentator Bobby Taylor assist with the television pregame and postgame broadcasts.

-On December 10, 2014, long-time color commentator Bobby "The Chief" Taylor announced he would be retiring from the broadcast booth at the end of the 2014–15 season.
+On December 10, 2014, long-time color commentator Bobby Taylor announced his retirement from the broadcast booth at the end of the 2014–15 season.
 Taylor had served as the team's color commentator since the 1993–94 season, which was the team's second year of existence.
 Taylor cited that he desired to be home with his wife Jan more.
 Taylor said, "The road was starting to get a little stale," and "I've been traveling since I was 15, and that's a long time."
 However, Taylor announced that he was not completely stepping away from the team broadcasts.
 He has continued to serve as a studio analyst.
 On August 11, 2015, Fox Sports Sun, the regional television home of the Lightning, announced Brian Engblom as Taylor's replacement on color commentary for the 2015–16 season.

 The team was previously broadcast by FanDuel Sports Network Sun.
 On May 14, 2025, after Main Street Sports Group invoked an exit clause in its contract, it was announced that Scripps Sports had acquired the regional rights to the Lightning, with games to be carried over the air on WXPX.
-A subscription streaming platform will also be available.